2023 AWARD SUBMISSIONS NOW OPEN!

 - Name of BTES faculty member

-- 500 word description of how this student is exemplary in regard to the award criteria
+- Description of how this student is exemplary in regard to the award criteria (500 words maximum)

 The name, photograph, and example student work of the award recipients will be published on the BTES website.
 Please ensure that all submitted materials are approved for dissemination to a public audience.